-(Teacher will divide the class, each group will have equal number of students)
+(Divide the class, each group will have equal number of students)

-Teacher: Each group will get one sum to solve of question 1.
+Teacher: Each group will get one sum to solve of Exercise 1.
 Work together as a team and make sure everyone in your group understands how to solve it.
 Once your group has the answer, I will ask one member from each group to share it with the class, show me a thumbs up if you are ready.